 The way the team lead uses these lists, is that for every new project, they make a copy of the lists and then whenever the list is being executed by another person, they review it together to add/delete/reword items so that the person agrees and understands the work requested of them.
 Ideally this helps people feel they have decision-making power over their own work, and aren’t blindly executing.

-Please note these checklists are very specific to Credit Karma—you’d definitely want to customize them to match your workplace.
+Please note these checklists are very specific to my particular workplace(s)—you’d definitely want to customize them to match your workplace.

 Team Lead’s Checklist

 - Make a copy of all the checklists

 - Set up 30min 1-1s with all teammates weekly, to solicit and give feedback, and understand how things are going overall

 - Set up 1 hour weekly project coordination time block for getting yourself organized, thinking about how the project is going, thinking about what course corrections to make, etc

 - Review each checklist executed by teammates with respective teammate to gain shared understanding on how they will help.
 Ask them to create their own checklist ahead of time, so they think about their work and feel less pressured to simply say “yes.”